 Amazon started to voluntarily collect and remit Vermont tax beginning February 1, 2017.
-That’s good news for state coffers; it’s expected to bring in approximately $5 million annually.
+That’s good news for state coffers, as it’s expected to bring in approximately $5 million annually.
 But it doesn’t change the fact that many out-of-state vendors aren’t required to collect tax on Vermont sales.

 To address that, Vermont enacted an economic nexus law in May 2016.
 It has a delayed effective date.
 Under it, out-of-state vendors with economic nexus are required to collect and remit Vermont sales and use tax on “the later of July 1, 2017 or beginning on the first day of the first quarter after a controlling court decision or federal legislation abrogates the physical presence requirement of Quill v.
 North Dakota, 504 U.S. 298 (1992).”